 First of all, let’s talk about labels.
-In the LGBTQ community, labels can be both beneficial and harmful.
+In the LGBTQ+ community, labels can be both beneficial and harmful.
 For a lot of people, labels are too specific to capture their fluid identities.
-A recent survey found that 20 percent of millennials identify as LGBTQ, but don’t consider themselves “gay”, “lesbian”, “straight”, “bisexual”, “man” or “woman”.
+A recent survey found that 20 percent of millennials identify as members of the LGBTQ+ community, but don’t consider themselves “gay”, “lesbian”, “straight”, “bisexual”, “man” or “woman”.
 In other words, more than one label is required to adequately describe an individual’s gender and sexuality – so why have these labels in the first place?

 While they certainly create boxes, labels also create community.
 They allow a person to identify with others who are similar to them, and help create a frame of reference that fosters a sense of understanding among those who aren’t.
 But it’s important to use labels correctly and respectfully – and that means understanding what they mean.